plewis/plewis.github.io/applets/coalescence.md

 ## Coalescence

-Simulates a coalescent history for 5 randomly-selected genes from among the 2*Ne genes in a random-mating population of size Ne.
-The MRCA is shown as a large, red-filled circle (if it is visible), but note that it will not be visible if it occurs at a time deeper than the 50 generations shown.
+Simulates a coalescent history for n randomly-selected genes from among the 2*Ne genes in a random-mating population of size Ne.
+The MRCA is shown as a large, red-filled circle (if it is visible), but note that it will not be visible if it occurs at a time deeper than the T generations shown.

-Use the drop-down control below the plot to change **Ne** The **Refresh** button regenerates the entire history (same as refreshing your browser except that Ne does not revert to its default value).
+Use the drop-down controls below the plot to change **n**, **Ne**, or **T** The **Rewrite History** button regenerates the entire history (same as refreshing your browser except that n, Ne, and T do not revert to their default values). the **Resample** button (or **s** key) chooses a different random sample of n genes.

-Keys that can be used:
-* **S** Chooses a different random sample of 5 genes

-Some experiments to try:
-* **Refresh 10 times with Ne = 5.** How many times out of 10 did the MRCA occur within the 50 generations shown?
-* **Refresh 10 times with Ne = 15.** How many times out of 10 did the MRCA occur within the 50 generations shown? _Does the MRCA tend to occur nearer the present (top of the plot) or deeper into the past (bottom of the plot) when Ne is larger?_
-* **Press the S key several times** to choose a different sample of genes while keeping the population history the same. _Does sampling different genes affect the position of the MRCA?_ Try the same exercise with several different population histories (hit the Refresh button to obtain a new population history as well as a new random sample of genes).
+The status text at the bottom shows the generation at which the first coalescence event occurred, as well as the generation at which the most recent common ancestor (MRCA) of all sample genes occurs.
+After changing either n or Ne, each rewrite of history updates the mean time until the first coalescence.
+If it says "mean unavailable", it means that at least one run failed to coalesce at all over T generations, rendering the mean meaningless.

+The expected time to the first coalescence is 4*Ne/(n*(n-1)), so increasing Ne results in longer average coalescence times while increasing n shortens the average coalescence time.
+Note that the standard deviation of coalescence times equals the mean.

 <div id="plot"></div>
 <div id="settings"></div>
 <script type="text/javascript">
     // written by Paul O. Lewis Jan.
 20, 2023
     // modified Jan.
-17, 2024, to allow hiding sampled lineages var rnseed = Math.floor(10000*Math.random())
+17, 2024, to allow hiding sampled lineages let rnseed = Math.floor(10000*Math.random())
-    var lot = new Random(rnseed);
+    let lot = new Random(rnseed);

     // color(0) returns first predefined color of 20 total in schemeCategory20
-    var defaultcolor = d3.scaleOrdinal()
+    let defaultcolor = d3.scaleOrdinal()
         .range(d3.schemeCategory20);

     // Earth tones based on real clay pigments
     // From http://www.boomerinas.com/wp-content/uploads/2015/08/real-earth-tones-clay-pigment.jpg
-    var earthcolor = d3.scaleOrdinal()
+    let earthcolor = d3.scaleOrdinal()
         .domain([0,11])
         .range([
             d3.rgb("#8B230D"),